Internal Linking for SEO – Beginners Guide

 This guide is not a basic overview.
 We are going to deconstruct the physics of link equity, the architecture of topical authority, and shatter the myths about automation that are holding your site back.

 To the average user, an internal link is blue text they click to see another page.
-To a Search Engine, an internal link is a data point containing three critical signals.
+To a search engine, an internal link is a data point containing three critical signals.
 Understanding these signals is the difference between page 1 and page 10.

 1. The Crawl Path (Discovery)